-I'll begin today's sermon with a story that I used to end last Sunday's message.
-It's from a woman who was explaining the story of Jesus' resurrection to her children as the family drove to church on Easter Sunday.
+One woman tells about how she was explaining the story of Jesus' resurrection to her children as the family drove to church on Easter Sunday.
 "This is the day we celebrate Jesus' coming back to life," she said.
-Right away, her three-year-old son piped up from the back seat, "Will He be in church today?"1
+Right away, her three-year-old son piped up from the back seat, "Will He be in church today?"
+1